 Hepatitis B vaccination is recommended for clinical members of the dental team as it protects them if exposed to this virus.
 A system was in place to ensure that relevant members of the dental team have received this vaccination.

 A review of a sample of staff personnel files confirmed that vaccination history is checked during the recruitment process and vaccination records are retained in personnel files.

-Mr McVeigh confirmed that the dental team had received IPC training relevant to their roles and responsibilities and that they had good knowledge and understanding of these procedures.
+Discussion with members of the dental team confirmed that they had received IPC training relevant to their roles and responsibilities and they demonstrated good knowledge and understanding of these procedures.

 Review of training records evidenced that the dental team had completed relevant IPC training and had received regular updates.